María Dueñas (violinist)

-María Dueñas Fernández (born Granada, 4 December 2002) is a Spanish violinist and composer.
-In 2021 she won the first prize in the Yehudi Menuhin Competition, in the senior category.
+María Dueñas Fernández (born 4 December 2002), is a Spanish violinist and composer.
+In 2021 she won the first prize in the Yehudi Menuhin Competition, in the Senior Division.
 She is considered the Spanish violinist with the greatest international profile, and one of the most promising musicians of her generation.
 In 2022 she signed an exclusive contract with Deutsche Grammophon.

-Biography
+Early life and education

-María Dueñas Fernández was born in 2002 in Granada, in a family where there are no professional musicians, but who encouraged her musical training, as she attended concerts from an early age.
+María Dueñas Fernández was born in 2002 in Granada, Spain, in a family in which there are no professional musicians, but who encouraged her musical training, as she attended concerts from an early age.

-Musical education

-She enrolled at the Ángel Barrios Conservatory in her native Granada when she was seven.
+She started playing violin at age seven and enrolled at the Ángel Barrios Conservatory in her native Granada a year later.
 At the age of 11, she won a scholarship from the Juventudes Musicales de Madrid, allowing her to study at the Carl Maria von Weber College of Music in Dresden.

-She then moved to Vienna to study with Boris Kuschnir, and enrolled at the University of Music and Dramatic Art in Vienna and at the University of Graz.
+On the recommendation of violinist and conductor Vladimir Spivakov, she then moved to Vienna to study with Boris Kuschnir, and enrolled at the University of Music and Dramatic Art in Vienna and at the University of Graz.

+María has two sisters who are also musicians.
+Her sister Julia Dueñas plays violin and her sister Daniela Dueñas plays cello.

 Musical career

 Dueñas has been a soloist with European and American orchestras, such as the San Francisco Symphony, the Luxembourg Philharmonic Orchestra, and the Spanish National Orchestra.
 In September 2019, Dueñas was designated as the New Artist of the Month by the magazine Musical America, which is the oldest American magazine on classical music.
+Dueñas is also the founder of the Hamamelis Quartet, demonstrating her musicianship in chamber music.

 She won the 1st prize at the 2021 Getting to Carnegie Hall competition, for which each participant performed the world premiere of one movement of Julian Gargiulo’s new sonata for violin and piano.
-In 2021, at the age of 18, Dueñas won the 1st prize at the Menuhin Competition, and she won the Audience Prize as well.
-For the competition, Dueñas played Witold Lutosławski's Subito, Mozart's Violin Concerto No. 4 in D Major, and Lalo's Symphonie Espagnole in D minor.
+In 2021, at the age of 18, Dueñas won the 1st prize in the Senior Division at the Menuhin Competition, and she won the Audience Prize as well.
+For the final round of the competition, Dueñas played Lutosławski's Subito, Mozart's Violin Concerto No. 4 in D Major, and Lalo's Symphonie Espagnole in D minor.
 The award includes $20,000 and a 2-year loan of a golden period Stradivarius violin.
+In 2023 she won the Luitpold Prize of the festival Kissinger Sommer.

+Other competitions she has competed in include the 1st Leonid Kogan International Competition for Young Violinists (1st Prize, 3rd Category) and the 2nd Zhuhai International Mozart Competition for Young Musicians (1st Prize, Violin Group B) in 2017, the 4th Yankelevitch International Violin Competition (1st Prize, Senior Division) and the 2nd Vladimir Spivakov International Violin Competition (1st Prize) in 2018, the Montreal International Musical Competition Violin Edition in 2019, and the 2nd Viktor Tretyakov International Violin Competition (Grand Prize) in 2021.